ds2010/pyStoNED/doc/sphinx/examples/Plot/2d_plot.rst

 =================================================================
-Plotting estimation function /fronter: one-input and one-output
+Plot of estimated function/frontier: one-input and one-output
 =================================================================